 The best way to buy over 50s life insurance

-Firstly, make sure that over 50s life insurance is right for you, check out our article 'Is over 50s life insurance right for me?' if you are unsure.
+Firstly, make sure that over 50s life insurance is right for you, check out our article, "Which is the best over 50s life insurance?" if you are unsure.
 Always make sure that you do a price comparison, don't settle for the policy that a friend bought or the one that offers the best free gift.
-There are many companies such as Assured Futures that can provide help when choosing the best policy for your own personal circumstances and you can contact them here with no obligation to take things further.
+There are many companies such as Assured Futures* that can provide help when choosing the best policy for your own personal circumstances and you can contact them here with no obligation to take things further.
 They go a little further than most price comparison sites as they provide additional tools such as funeral cost calculators and also risk calculators.

 Finally, make sure you keep up with the premiums because if you cancel your direct debit or are unable to pay the premiums, the policy can be cancelled and you will be without cover.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Assured Futures